 NEVER leave melting wax unattended.
-Not even in a double
+Not even in a double boiler.
+Not ever.

 ALWAYS keep wax away from open flames - it is flammable.

 ALWAYS use a thermometer.
 It is essential for both safety and good repeatable results that you always be aware of the wax temperature.

 ALWAYS use a double boiler.
 Temperatures up to 200 degrees F. can be achieved this way.
 Most recipes use a temperature in this range.
 If you don't have a double boiler, use an old pot for the water and a smaller pot inside it to melt the wax in.

 A few recipes call for temperatures higher than 200 degrees F. and will require heating directly on the heat source.
 Extreme caution is required for this.
 Be vigilant, and do not allow the temperature to go above 325 degrees F. Do not let your attention wander.
 If possible do it outdoors on a hot plate.